input-output-hk/essential-cardano-content/content/article/clarity-protocol-whitepaper.md

 [5\.
 Conclusion 10](https://docs.google.com/document/d/1y4EUO7d6A58Pohao-V2rH1T0gnrYfE3XCbU66g6-lU0/edit#heading=h.2norey76s6vi)

-### **1\.
-Introduction**
+## 1. Introduction

 We want to provide the Cardano ecosystem with a trustworthy, simple, and cost effective way to create, manage, and govern decentralized autonomous organizations (DAOs).
-Clarity is a Dapp enabled protocol that lets anyone create, manage, and govern any type of organization on the Cardano Blockchain.
+Clarity is a DApp enabled protocol that lets anyone create, manage, and govern any type of organization on the Cardano Blockchain.

 Clarity provides the building blocks to form decentralized organizations in the form of streamlined DAO creation, robust treasury management, and end to end proposal execution.
 The governance structures of organizations built on Clarity are malleable and flexible through the ability to change and enhance the governance protocols as innovations in DAO infrastructure become accessible.

 Moreover, the Clarity protocol rewards structure financially incentivizes widespread collaboration and sharing across the Cardano ecosystem.

-### **2\.
-Clarity Protocol Overview**
+## 2. Clarity Protocol Overview

 The Clarity Protocol will be the first Decentralized autonomous organization on the Cardano blockchain whose goal is to act as a platform that facilitates organizations, entrepreneurs, communities, companies, and investors to operate in a transparent, efficient, and friendly manner.